Quantum photonics in triangular-cross-section nanodevices in silicon carbide: Discussion

 Triangular-cross-section waveguides are found to efficiently guide the light emission from color centers embedded at optimal depths.
 The waveguides support propagation of both TE and TM polarized modes, thus serving a variety of color center crystalline orientations.
 Fabrication imperfections in the curvature of the apex affect only the modes present in the lower half of the triangular cross-section.
 Similar designs fabricated in diamond have successfully combined triangular waveguide geometry with suitable grating couplers for efficient collection of light into a high numerical aperture objective, as well as tapered down for coupling to an optical fiber \cite{burek2017fiber}.
 They can also be designed for integration with the emerging superconducting nanowire single-photon detectors \cite{martini2019single}.

 The modeled triangular nanobeam photonic crystal cavities have high $Q$/$V$ ratio with promising applications in high-speed and indistinguishable photon generation.
 For the same triangular geometry, altering of the lattice constant is found to tune the resonant wavelength without reduction in the quality factor, meaning that many different high-performing devices can be simultaneously fabricated on the same chip.
 Interestingly, in literature on diamond and SiC nanobeam devices, the fabricated quality factors fell 2-3 orders of magnitude short of their theoretical predictions \cite{burek2014high, song2018high}.
 The reduced performance can be attributed to fabrication errors such as mask alignment imperfections \cite{song2018high}.
 This indicates that additional efforts in nanofabrication process development need to be invested to realize the full application potential of these designs.
 Purcell enhancement of the zero-phonon line emission would play a crucial role in realizing quantum systems that require two-photon interference and quantum entanglement, such as quantum repeaters \cite{azuma2015all} and cluster-entangled states \cite{raussendorf2001one,economou2016spin}.
+The photonic crystal cavities modeled in this work potentially provides a tie-in between high $Q$/$V$ designs and platforms that host color centers, a necessary step for color center-based quantum information technologies in SiC.

 The open quantum system modeling of a single nanocavity and a photonic crystal molecule integrating non-identical color centers confirmed that cavity-protection effects can support polariton physics even in the presence of realistic inhomogeneous broadening in SiC structures.
-Extensions to larger coupled-cavity-arrays would provide novel proposals for photonic quantum simulation and quantum state transfer.
+Extensions to larger 1D coupled-cavity-arrays can provide a simulation testbed for proposals of strongly-correlated systems, such as the 1D Mott insulator to superfluid transition \cite{Hartmann2008}, and could be extended to waveguide QED simulations of the many-body localization phase \cite{fayard2021manybody}.